Tijuana Veneers: Longevity and Care Guide

 Despite proper care, Tijuana veneers may eventually need to be replaced.
 Signs that it may be time to replace your veneers include discoloration, chips or cracks, and wear and tear.
 It is important to consult with your Tijuana veneer dentist if you suspect that your veneers need to be replaced.

-Maintaining to improve Veneers longevity
+Maintaining to improve Veneers Longevity

 Maintaining proper oral hygiene is key to ensuring the longevity of Tijuana veneers.
 Regular brushing and flossing, along with routine dental check-ups and cleanings, can help keep your veneers in top condition.

-Brushing and Flossing Techniques for Tijuana Veneers
+Brushing and Flossing Techniques to Increase Veneers Longevity

 It is important to use proper brushing and flossing techniques to avoid damaging Tijuana veneers.
 Use a soft-bristled toothbrush and non-abrasive toothpaste, and be gentle when brushing around the veneers.
 Flossing between the teeth and around the veneers is also crucial to maintaining their longevity.